cj-mills/christianjmills/_posts/2021-1-12-In-Game-Style-Transfer-Experiments-5.md

 ![facets-dragon](..\images\in-game-style-transfer-experiments\part-5\facets-dragon.jpg)

+The model might have difficulty capturing the style from the lynx image because of how the style is extracted during the training process.
+The style of an image is extracted using a model the was pretrained on a bunch of regular images.
+That model is used to determine whether the style transfer model is doing a good job.
+It's possible that the pretrained model being used isn't recognizing the style features I want.
+If that's the case, using a different pretrained model might provide better results.

 ## Conclusion

 It's annoying that the `fast_neural_style` model can't seem to capture certain types of styles.
 Fortunately, I can use any style transfer model I want to generate the training examples for the video stylization model.
-I'd prefer to have a style transfer model that can produce good results with a wide variety of styles.
-However, it might be necessary to use multiple models that handle to different styles.
-I want to develop a reliable workflow so I can write an end-to-end tutorial.
+I'd prefer to have a model that can produce good results with a wide variety of styles.
+However, it might be necessary to use multiple models that handle different styles.
+I want to develop a reliable workflow before I start writing an end-to-end tutorial.